 Our team members and service providers are required to maintain the confidentiality of any personal information held by us.

 We collect, hold, use and disclose your personal information to provide you with goods and services, to manage your membership to our rewards program, to meet legislative requirements, where it is in our legitimate interests to do so and to continue to improve the goods and services we provide to you.

-The Star uses and, in some instances shares, personal information for reasons including:
+The Star uses and, in some instances shares, personal information (including in some cases, sensitive information) for reasons including: